LCOGT/photonranch-jobs/README.md

     ```

 - POST `/getrecentjobs`
-    - Description: return a list of jobs that are no older than the provided length of time.
+    - Description: Return a list of jobs that are no older than the provided length of time.
-    - Authorization required: no (will be added later)
+    - Authorization required: No (will be added later).
     - Request body:
         - "site" | string | site abbreviation
         - "timeRange" | int | maximum age of jobs returned, *in milliseconds*